 According to the book of Joel, the solemn assembly is to function as:

-A solemn assembly for our nation is a National Day of Repentance.
+A solemn assembly for all nations is their own National Day of Repentance.
 Scripture documents that when there were times of great turmoil, grieving and conviction of sin, leaders arose and called together a solemn assembly of the nation for repentance.
-In standing up against King George III, the founding fathers of this nation demonstrated that the source of our rights to liberty, justice and the pursuit of happiness do not come from man but from God.
+In standing up against tyranny, as Christians we believe that the source of rights to liberty, justice and the pursuit of happiness do not come from man but from God.
 Keeping God as Sovereign over all, the founding fathers wove Biblical morality into the fabric of our nation; into its laws, values and culture, in order to preserve our godly heritage.
 They understood the consequences of not upholding the word of God.

 “Blow the trumpet in Zion; consecrate a fast; call a solemn assembly; gather the people.
 Consecrate the congregation; assemble the elders; gather the children, even the nursing infants.
 Let the bridegroom leave his room, and the bride her chamber.
 Between the vestibule and the altar let the priests, the ministers of the Lord, weep and say, ‘Spare your people, O Lord, and make not your heritage a reproach, a byword among the nations.
 Why should they say among the peoples, ‘Where is their God?’
 Then the Lord became jealous for his land and had pity on his people.”
 (Joel 2:15-18 ESV)

-The last time our nation was called to a solemn assembly was by Abraham Lincoln.
-We are long overdue for a time of repentance before God.
+For example, the last time the United States was called to a solemn assembly was by Abraham Lincoln.
+We were long overdue for a time of repentance before God.
 The former passage instructs us the actions we should now take.
 We are to:

 P. Douglas Small paints a beautiful word picture of what an authentic Solemn Assembly looks like.
 “The actions of the Solemn Assembly are dramatic and emotional.
 Brokenness and transparency should rule.
 Priest and ministers are to weep in the area of the porch, or the approach to the altar.
 At the place where the lamb died for our sin, there must be brokenness at the reality of what sin does.
 It destroys.
 It ministers death.
 It is a killer, a life-waster.
 It inflicts needless pain.
 It spills blood.
 It makes us ministers of death, and not of life.
 We must weep over our sins, the sins of our people, and the sins of the nation.
 We must weep over the dead lamb, the innocent Christ who has been killed at the hands of sinful man.
 Priests, who are the bride builders, are those who stand in for others and weep in the place of a nation that has committed itself to sin.”